We were exhausted — tired and emotionally raw.

-“Don’t worry,” I said in my most sympathetic tone.
+“Don’t worry,” I said.
 “This was my whole day yesterday.
 Gotta love life with toddlers.”
 The woman said nothing.
 “Honestly,” I continued, “It happens to all of us.
 Don’t worry about it.”
 I gestured to the man who was now further down the aisle.

 The woman broke into tears.
-She explained that her son was recently diagnosed with autism and he would freak out for unknown reasons.
-Right now, in the cereal aisle, she had no idea what triggered the episode or what to do about it.
-She did know that touching him or attempting to move him would only worsen his hysteria.
-My heart sank at her story.
+She explained that her son was recently diagnosed with autism and he would melt down for unknown reasons.
+Right now, in the cereal aisle, she had no idea what triggered the meltdown or what to do about it.
+She did know that touching him or attempting to move him would only upset him more.

 Her words hit my heart and echoed what I’ve felt so many times before.

 Over the years I continue to think back to those two events, and they have been forever burned into my soul.
 Because of these two random encounters I feel compelled to offer words of encouragement to parents who I catch publicly struggling.
 I force myself to smile approvingly at parents who seem to be doing the odd and unconventional, and I am constantly surprised.
 I’ve met a wide range of unexpected and extraordinary circumstances.